Intelligent lighting: History

-In 1985, the first moving head to use the DMX protocol was produced by Summa Technologies.
+In 1985, the first moving head to use the DMX512 protocol was produced by Summa Technologies.
 Up until that time, moving lights were using other communication protocols, such as DIN8, AMX, D54 and the proprietary protocols of other companies, such as VariLite, Tasco, High End and Coemar.
 The Summa HTI had a 250 W HTI bulb, two colour wheels, a gobo wheel, a mechanical dimmer and zoom functions.

 The first purchasable/mass-produced scanner was the Coemar Robot, first produced in 1986.
 Initially produced with either the GE MARC350 lamp, or the Philips SN250.
 Later versions were factory equipped with the Osram HTI400, a modification that High End Systems had been doing since 1987.
 The Robot used model aircraft servo motors to control Pan, Tilt, Color and Gobo, with the gobo wheel providing the shutter function as well.
 The Color wheel had 4 dichroic color filters (red, blue, yellow, and green), and the gobo wheel contained four stamped patterns (non-replaceable).
 The Robot communicated with a proprietary 8-bit protocol, yet had no microprocessors/pal's/pics/ram, O/S or other modern logic device.

 In 1987, Clay Paky began producing their first scanners, the Golden Scan 1 & Crystal Scan.
 They utilized stepper motors instead of servos and used a HMI 575 lamp, bright and with a far more uniform beam brightness.
 This was followed by the Intellabeam in 1989, released by High End, who at the time were the distributors for Clay Paky.

 In the 1990s, the future came closer with Martin, a Danish Company that produced fog machines.
 They began to manufacture a line of scanners known as Roboscans, with a variety of different specifications for different users.
 They were named for their wattages, with a range starting with 1004 and 1016.
 Later came the 804 and 805, designed for small venues.
 Other models were the 218, 518, 812, 918 and 1200Pro units.
 Martin also produced a whole new range of Moving Heads called the Martin MAC Series.
 This series is still popular today, with new fixtures such as the MAC III and MAC Viper, which are among the highest quality moving lights.

 The most recent development in intelligent lighting is digital lighting, with fixtures such as High End Systems' DL3.
 These fixtures consist of a bright LCD or DLP projector mounted on a moving yoke, much like that of an ordinary moving head.
 These fixtures also contain an integrated media server, which allows for millions of colour choices, endless libraries of gobo-like images, and projection of images and video.

+Types

+Moving head lights are commonly divided into four main categories: spot, wash, beam, and hybrid.